-We also use "markers" that will locate the missing elements in $X^{\omega}$ .
+We also use "markers" that will locate the missing elements in X^{ω} .
 Markers are numbered 0, 1, 2....
 Initially the ith marker is located under the number i; then markers can be moved to the right, but the ith marker is always on the left of (i + 1)th one (so all markers mark different numbers).
-When the nth counter increases, the number that was marked by the nth marker is added to $X^{\omega}$ , and all the markers n, n + 1, n + 2, ... are moved to the right (the ith marker moves to the previous place of the (i + 1)th one).
+When the nth counter increases, the number that was marked by the nth marker is added to X^{ω} , and all the markers n, n + 1, n + 2, ... are moved to the right (the ith marker moves to the previous place of the (i + 1)th one).
 The markers 0, 1, ..., n - 1 do not move.
-Note the invariant relation: the currently enumerated part of $X^{\omega}$ is the set of all non-marked numbers.
+Note the invariant relation: the currently enumerated part of X^{ω} is the set of all non-marked numbers.

-If the nth counter increases indefinitely, then the nth marker is moved infinitely many times, so $X^{\omega}$ is cofinite (its complement consists of the final positions of the markers $0, 1, \dots, n-1$ ).
-Conversely, if every counter increases only finitely many times, then each marker eventually reaches a final position, and these positions form an infinite complement of $X^{\omega}$ .
+If the nth counter increases indefinitely, then the nth marker is moved infinitely many times, so X^{ω} is cofinite (its complement consists of the final positions of the markers $0, 1, \ldots, n-1$).
+Conversely, if every counter increases only finitely many times, then each marker eventually reaches a final position, and these positions form an infinite complement of X^{ω} .